 Launched in 2008, the ASGE Endoscopy Unit Recognition Program is specifically dedicated to promoting quality in endoscopy in all settings where it is practiced in the United States.
 It honors endoscopy units that follow the ASGE guidelines on privileging, quality assurance, endoscope reprocessing and CDC infection control guidelines.

 An important requirement of the program is attendance at an educational course entitled “Improving Quality and Safety in Your Endoscopy Unit,” at which the related guidelines are thoroughly reviewed.
-(Click here for course dates) Upon completion of the program and confirmation that the guidelines have been adopted, units receive an ASGE "Certificate of Recognition" for promoting quality in endoscopy.
+Visit the events calendar for course dates.
+Upon completion of the program and confirmation that the guidelines have been adopted, units receive an ASGE "Certificate of Recognition" for promoting quality in endoscopy.
 This symbol can be displayed to let patients and referring physicians know that the endoscopy unit is dedicated to delivering high-quality endoscopic care and has received specialized training around these principles.
-For a current list of honorees, click here.

 Is the ASGE Endoscopy Unit Recognition Program an accreditation program?

 No, the Endoscopy Unit Recognition Program is not an accreditation program.
 The program promotes excellence in patient care by recognizing dedication to quality in endoscopy.
 To successfully complete the program and receive a “Certificate of Recognition,” a center must show proof of successful and current accreditation by a recognized accrediting body (i.e., AAAHC, Joint Commission).
 The units must also remain accredited through the duration of the three-year “Certificate of Recognition” award.

 To successfully complete the program and receive a “Certificate of Recognition,” a center must: